-According to the Qanuippitaa health survey, 24% of the population of Nunavik reports having experienced food insecurity during the month preceding the survey.
-These proportions reached 32% on the Hudson coast and 14%

-• Food insecurity was also felt in other Inuit regions.
+- According to the Qanuippitaa health survey, 24% of the population of Nunavik reports having experienced food insecurity during the month preceding the survey.
+These proportions reached 32% on the Hudson coast and 14% on the Ungava coast. - Food insecurity was also felt in other Inuit regions.
 In 2006, 33% of Inuit children in Nunavik aged 6 to 14 experienced food insecurity.
-These proportions hit 39% in Nunavut and 30% and 12% in Nunatsiavut and the Inuvialuit
+These proportions hit 39% in Nunavut and 30% and 12% in Nunatsiavut and the Inuvialuit region respectively.